-The bill amends the Restricted Housing Act to expand the age limit for inmates placed in solitary confinement, now prohibiting the placement of inmates who are younger than twenty-one or older than fifty-five years of age.
-Additionally, it introduces new provisions that prevent pregnant inmates or those in the first eight weeks postpartum from being placed in restricted housing.
-The bill also establishes protections for vulnerable populations, including LGBTQ+ inmates, ensuring they cannot be placed in restricted housing involuntarily or for protective custody.
-Furthermore, it limits the duration of restricted housing, stating that inmates cannot be held in such conditions for more than fifteen consecutive days or ninety days total within a twelve-month period, with specific reporting requirements for any extensions beyond this limit.
+The bill amends the Restricted Housing Act to enhance regulations surrounding the use of solitary confinement in correctional facilities.
+Key changes include expanding the age limit for inmates who may be placed in restricted housing, now prohibiting those younger than twenty-one or older than fifty-five from such confinement.
+Additionally, pregnant inmates and those in the postpartum recovery period are also protected from being placed in restricted housing.
+The bill introduces new definitions, such as "meaningful human contact," and establishes limits on the duration of restricted housing, capping it at fifteen consecutive days or ninety days total within a twelve-month period.

 Statutes affected: introduced version: 33-16-1, 33-16-2, 33-16-3, 33-16-5